-As part of Pedro Sánchez’s plan to lessen the impact of the Ukraine war on the Spanish economy, the government has included “a minimum reduction of 20 cents per litre of fuel” as one of its main measures to reduce spiralling costs for “families and businesses”.
+As part of Pedro Sánchez’s plan to lessen the impact of the Ukraine war on the Spanish economy, back in April the government included “a minimum reduction of 20 cents per litre of fuel” as one of its main measures to reduce spiralling costs for “families and businesses”.

-The price drop will apply to all types of gasoline, diesel and gas, as well as bioethanol, biodiesel and the special additive AdBlue.
+The price drop applies to all types of gasoline, diesel and gas, as well as bioethanol, biodiesel and the special additive AdBlue.

-The State will finance 15 cents whilst the oil companies will cover 5 cents, although Sánchez has praised the fact that some multinationals have committed to subsidising an even higher cost.
+The State finances 15 cents whilst the oil companies cover 5 cents, although Sánchez has praised the fact that some multinationals have committed to subsidising an even higher cost.

-All in all, it will cost the Spanish government €1.4 billion to offer these subsidies to the Spanish public, and €473 million for the petrol companies.
+All in all, it will cost the Spanish government an estimated €1.4 billion to offer these subsidies to the Spanish public, and €473 million for the petrol companies.

 Until when will the discount apply?

-It starts on Friday April 1st 2022 and will last three months until June 30th.
+It started on Friday April 1st 2022 and was initially planned to last three months until June 30th.

-The Spanish government has indicated that the package of measures rolled out in response to the Ukraine war could be extended beyond that date if necessary.
+However, the Spanish government indicated early on that the package of measures rolled out in response to the Ukraine War could be extended beyond that date if necessary, something which they have done, with the new deadline set for September 30th.

 How much can I expect to save on fuel?

-Taking into account the latest data by the Oil Bulletin of the European Union, by applying the 20-cent deduction, diesel in Spain would cost €1.63 per litre on average and unleaded 95 petrol would cost €1.61 per litre.
+Initially, by applying the 20-cent deduction, diesel in Spain cost €1.63 per litre on average and unleaded 95 petrol cost €1.61 per litre.

-According to Spanish consumer watchdog OCU, it will mean that the average Spanish household saves around €65 over the three-month period, or €75 for petrol.
+According to Spanish consumer watchdog OCU, at first that meant that the average Spanish household would save around €65 on diesel over a three-month period, or €75 for petrol.

 Does the discount apply at all petrol stations in Spain?